Going with the Flow: Koopman Behavioral Models as Pseudo Planners for Visuo-Motor Dexterity: Evaluations in Simulation

 \subsection{Additional Experiments}

+In Appendix.~\ref{appendix:visual_fea_pred}, we evaluate the visual feature prediction.
+In Appendix.~\ref{appendix:Reactivity}, we evaluate the policy reactivity enabled by the online replaning.
 In Appendix.~\ref{sec:Perturbation}, we conduct systematic experiments evaluating the robustness of reactive policies to camera noise, highlighting the benefits of reliable prediction under tracking failures.
-Additionally, we report ablation experiments on the Koopman learning recipe in Appendix.~\ref{sec:Recipts}.
+Additionally, we report ablation experiments on the Koopman learning recipe in Appendix.~\ref{appendix:learning_detail}.